CAPTURE

 Example 2

--- Get data from an RSS Feed SELECT * FROM HTTP [Rss Feed] (GET /econi.xml) APPLY TX (//item); -- Capture the data into a change log using an existing Cloud Connection -- You can also capture to a local drive if running a Self-Hosted agent -- Capture new records only; ignore changes to previous records -- The first time this runs, all records will be captured -- Since there is no file extension, new change logs will be created -- every time using a timestamp on the file -- (ex: myrssfeedcdc_1748304020815.eds) CAPTURE 'myrssfeedcdc' INSERT ON KEYS 'guid' WITH PATH [adls] '/logs' ;
+-- Get data from an RSS Feed SELECT * FROM HTTP [Rss Feed] (GET /econi.xml) APPLY TX (//item); -- Capture the data into a change log using an existing Cloud Connection -- You can also capture to a local drive if running a Self-Hosted agent -- Capture new records only; ignore changes to previous records -- The first time this runs, all records will be captured -- Since there is no file extension, new change logs will be created -- every time using a timestamp on the file -- (ex: myrssfeedcdc_1748304020815.eds) CAPTURE 'myrssfeedcdc' INSERTS ON KEYS 'guid' WITH PATH [adls] '/logs' ;

 Example 3

--- Get data from an RSS Feed SELECT * FROM HTTP [Rss Feed] (GET /econi.xml) APPLY TX (//item); -- Capture the data into a change log using an existing Cloud Connection -- You can also capture to a local drive if running a Self-Hosted agent -- Capture new and updated records; capture updates if anything has changed -- in the data CAPTURE 'myrssfeedcdc' INSERT UPDATE ON KEYS 'guid' WITH PATH [adls] '/logs' ;
+-- Get data from an RSS Feed SELECT * FROM HTTP [Rss Feed] (GET /econi.xml) APPLY TX (//item); -- Capture the data into a change log using an existing Cloud Connection -- You can also capture to a local drive if running a Self-Hosted agent -- Capture new and updated records; capture updates if anything has changed -- in the data CAPTURE 'myrssfeedcdc' INSERTS UPDATES ON KEYS 'guid' WITH PATH [adls] '/logs' ;

 Example 4

--- Get data from an RSS Feed SELECT * FROM HTTP [Rss Feed] (GET /econi.xml) APPLY TX (//item); -- Capture the data into a change log using an existing Cloud Connection -- You can also capture to a local drive if running a Self-Hosted agent -- Capture new and updated records; limit the capture of updates -- to changes in the title and link fields only -- The first time this runs, the CDC state will be initialized but -- no change log will be created CAPTURE 'myrssfeedcdc' INSERT UPDATE ON KEYS 'guid' OBSERVE 'title,link' WITH INIT_ON_FIRST_RUN PATH [adls] '/logs' ;
+-- Get data from an RSS Feed SELECT * FROM HTTP [Rss Feed] (GET /econi.xml) APPLY TX (//item); -- Capture the data into a change log using an existing Cloud Connection -- You can also capture to a local drive if running a Self-Hosted agent -- Capture new and updated records; limit the capture of updates -- to changes in the title and link fields only -- The first time this runs, the CDC state will be initialized but -- no change log will be created CAPTURE 'myrssfeedcdc' INSERTS UPDATES ON KEYS 'guid' OBSERVE 'title,link' WITH INIT_ON_FIRST_RUN PATH [adls] '/logs' ;